cproctor/hex/README.md

 hex: a classroom spell-casting medium
 ===

+I wanted to build an array of lights that I could put up on the wall in the gallery at school, without telling anybody where it came from.
+The only clue about its origins or purpose will be a small sign containing a web address: http://hex.local Students who go to this URL will find a page served by the device which explains how to cast spells on the lights.
+My students now have all the technical skills they need to for this--they know how to write basic python programs, how to install python packages, and how to think about an animation as a sequence of numbers.
+This should be a fun challenge which reinforces their ability to learn new coding skills independently and to have an impact on the world through them.
+Plus, we all like the idea of Hogwarts--of having something magical about your school that you can discover.

 Hex was also an opportunity to exercise a "full stack" of technology, from physically building the box with a tablesaw to writing documentation for the client program in sphinx.
 Here's a bottom-to-top tour of the project: